What is a title?

 First you should check whether you or someone else holds the paper Certificate of Title.
 If your land is subject to a mortgage, the Certificate of Title is usually held by whoever loaned the money to you, often your bank.

-If you have any concerns or cannot remember whether you have repaid your mortgage, speak to your bank or their lawyers.
+If you have any concerns or cannot remember whether you have repaid your mortgage, speak to your bank.

 How do I identify the Certificate of Title?

 There are two types of paper Certificates of Title in Victoria:

 - Older Certificates of Title produced on heavy, cream-coloured paper, in either A4 or B4 sizes.
 The words 'Certificate of Title' are printed at the top of the title and the volume and folio numbers in the top right-hand corner.
 Usually these titles will also include a map or a diagram.
 These titles record all transactions with the land and are endorsed with printed or handwritten details.

 - Newer, computerised Certificates of Title in A4 size.
 These are printed on blue security paper with a hologram and blue seal on the front page and a watermark.
 The words 'Certificate of Title' may be printed vertically in a light ink on the left and right sides of the page using degrees of shading.
 The volume and folio numbers are also printed in the top right-hand corner.
 These titles only record the current land ownership and any mortgages or other things that affect the land at the time of print, and do not include a map or diagram.

 If you do not have a mortgage and cannot find your paper Certificate of Title, you should conduct the following enquiries:

 - Do a 'title search' at Land Use Victoria to confirm that the paper Certificate of Title is not an electronic Certificate of Title, for a small fee.

 - Check all your personal documents, as these may contain the paper Certificate of Title or a copy of it and a letter advising who is holding the original.